Graph neural networks-based Scheduler for Production planning problems using Reinforcement Learning: Introduction

 The paper is organized as follows.
 Related work is presented in Section~\ref{sec:relwork}.
-In Section~\ref{sec:GNN} the GNN-framework for the JSSP is introduced.
-Section~\ref{sec:GNN} presents the distributed RL algorithms for JSSP using GNN and limited communication between the agents.
-Section \ref{sec:Results} presents the results and experiments obtained for two application examples while Section~\ref{sec:conclusion} gives conclusions and outlooks future work.
+In Section~\ref{sec:Prelims}, all the preliminary concepts are introduced that will be later used in GraSP-RL.
+Section~\ref{sec:jsspgraph}, introduces GraSP-RL theoretically and explains its workings.
+Further, Section~\ref{sec:expres}, presents the environment in which GraSP-RL is applied while providing empirical results, including ablation, comparative, and generalization studies.
+Finally, Section~\ref{sec:conclusion}, concludes the paper and provides the future outlook.